cozy/cozy-client-js/docs/README.md

 `cozy.client.data.create(doctype, attributes)` adds a document to the database.

 It returns a promise for the created object.
-The created object has the same attributes than passed with an added `_id`.
+The created object has the same attributes than thoses passed, with an added `_id`.
 It's the unique identifier for the created document.

 If you use an existing doctype, you should follow its expected format. **v2** does not enforce this, but we plan to on **v3**.
 Anyway, do you want to be the app that creates empty contacts in the native app ?